How does Xbox One S and Scorpio affect the gamers or their experience?

 Although Microsoft has confirmed the system will support playing 4K media content and the ability to play UHD 4K Blu-ray discs, no one thought that it would play the older regular Xbox One games better.
 The head of The Coalition studio, Rod Fergusson, developer of Gears of War 4, said the game would benefit from some of the machine’s enhanced power.

-According to Fergusson, this power comes from the “raw” processing power of the GPU and CPU.
-Gears of War 4 uses Dynamic Resolution (non-fixed resolution) in both single player and multiplayer to ensure the required frame rate goal.
+According to Fergusson, this power comes from the “raw” processing power and CPU.
+Gears of War 4 uses Dynamic Resolution (non-fixed resolution) in both single-player and multiplayer to ensure the required frame rate goal.
 But with Xbox One S, this extra resource has helped reduce the frequency of changes in frame rates and resolutions in segments that require high processing power.
-In addition, the High Dynamic Range (HDR) feature also enhances images in a number of surface details such as metal or armor, thanks to a wider color range.
+Also, the High Dynamic Range (HDR) feature enhances images in several surface details such as metal or armor, thanks to a wider color range.

-Penello added that the CPU and GPU are not overclocked, and there is no performance difference in the game on Xbox One S, exactly the same.
-The head of the Xbox division, Phil Spencer, also confirmed this information, saying that changes within the system within the same lifecycle always result in very little difference in performance.
+Penello added that the CPU and GPU are not overclocked, and there is no performance difference in the game on Xbox One S, the same.
+The head of the Xbox division, Phil Spencer, also confirmed this information, saying that changes within the system within the same lifecycle always result in very little performance difference.

-By the end of the press conference at E3, Microsoft’s Phil Spencer briefly spoke about the strongest hardware version, codenamed Project Scorpio, with a processing power of up to 6 teraflops.
+By the end of the press conference at E3, Microsoft’s Phil Spencer briefly spoke about the most potent hardware version, codenamed Project Scorpio, with a processing power of up to 6 teraflops.

-Why should be 6 teraflops?
-Spencer said when talking to VR developers, that Microsoft was told that for virtual reality games to be played properly, the console needed at least 6 teraflops.
+Why should be six teraflops?
+Spencer said when talking to VR developers, Microsoft was told that for virtual reality games to be played correctly, the console needed at least six teraflops.

-Spencer said that with Scorpio, Microsoft was able to apply some innovations to the console when it was released.
+Spencer said that with Scorpio, Microsoft could apply some innovations to the console when it was released.
 Microsoft itself has no intention of creating their own VR games, at least for now.
 But Spencer also said that Microsoft wants to ” open the door to many hardware manufacturers to create momentum ” in the VR space for consoles.

 The biggest problem is still the question posed by consumers.
-Why did I have to spend money to buy a new hardware version of the system, after spending $ 4-500 to buy an earlier version of it?
+Why did I have to spend money to buy a new hardware version of the system after spending $ 4-500 to buy an earlier version?
 According to Phil Spencer, that is not the point.
 He said the devices are merely for keeping up with 4K and VR technology, while games will still be supported equally across these systems.

-With concerns that Project Scorpio will shorten the life of the console generation to a shorter life cycle, Spencer thinks that is not their goal.
+With concerns that Project Scorpio will shorten the console generation’s life to a shorter life cycle, Spencer thinks that is not their goal.
 The main thing, Microsoft upgraded Xbox One to keep up with VR and 4K technology trends.
 He explained: “The consumer expectation is that if they want, they can buy a new phone every year.
 I don’t want to use that model in a console.
 I see the next turning point is 4K, and I want to make sure we have a console that supports it, and Scorpio is that.
-We don’t have to tick-tock the hardware cycle, we release a new console every two years or every year to push people to upgrade.
+We don’t have to tick-tock the hardware cycle.
+We release a new console every two years or every year to push people to upgrade.
 It is not a console model. ”

 Thus, in other words, the hardware versions of Xbox One S and Project Scorpio are geared towards being more proactive.
-After that, we will return to the same life cycle of the console generation.
-Optimistically speaking, if Spencer was wrong, it would not be until at least the end of the decade. :))
+After that, we will return to the same life cycle as the console generation.
+Optimistically speaking, if Spencer were wrong, it would not be until at least the end of the decade. :))